alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 1. Create infrastructure resources
 2. Generate the pipeline configuration
-3. Commit your pipeline configuration to Git repository
+3. Commit your pipeline configuration to the Git repository
 4. Deploy your pipeline
 5. Connect your Git repository with your CI/CD system